open-mpi/ompi/docs/man-openmpi/man3/MPI_Type_get_contents.3.rst

 ``INTEGER(KIND=MPI_ADDRESS_KIND)``.
 This is true even if the old MPI-1 calls were used.
 Thus, the location of values returned can be thought of as being returned by the C bindings.
-It can also be determined by examining the new MPI-2 calls for data-type constructors for the deprecated MPI-1 calls that involve addresses.
+It can also be determined by examining the current MPI calls for datatype constructors for the deprecated MPI-1 calls that involve addresses.